cr08/OBS-Recording-Renamer/README.md

-# OBS-Rec-Rename
+# OBS Recording Renamer

 This script automatically renames the recording once stopped to include extra useful info such as the game window/title or Twitch stream name.
-As of version 1.0, only the Twitch channel, game name, and stream title are used to produce the following filenames:
+As of version 1.2, only the Twitch channel, game name, and stream title are used to produce the following filenames:

 `<original filename format as configured in OBS> - VOD/REP - Channel - Game Name - Stream Title.ext`